 As an engineer, you should keep the thickness at 1oz.
 To ensure that the PCB can accommodate the specified amount of current that should flow through it.

-Circuits that require more current must have their copper thickness increased to minimize resistance.
-PCB engineers can perform the calculation to determine the amount of copper thickness needed when designing a circuit to perform a specific function.
+PCB engineers can calculate the amount of copper thickness needed when designing a circuit to perform a specific function.

 Thus, designers of PCB must evaluate thickness before designing a PCB to be put to a specified application.